 It’s not surprising that 10 days in Italy are not enough to explore the country.
 But it can be quite enough to have a taste of it, and a delicious one.
 Find out how to plan a perfect 10-day Italy itinerary and enjoy every bit of it.

-While probably a 2-week Italy itinerary gives you more room to dig deeper and go off the beaten path, also ten days are a good start to experience the country’s dolce vita, eat its delicious food, visit important historic sites and soak in its immortal art masterpieces.
+While probably a 2-week Italy itinerary gives you more room to dig deeper and go off the beaten path, also ten days are a good start to experience the country’s dolce vita, eat its delicious food, and visit important historic sites and soak in its immortal art masterpieces.
 To learn about the country and organize your trip, you can refer to our comprehensive Italy travel guide, while if you would rather delegate the burden of the logistics to an expert guide, you can book one of the best private tours to Italy.